How to embed the Privacy Controls and Cookie Solution on a Ucraft site

 We need to 1.
 Add the class and change the “type” attribute, 2. replace the src and 3. specify the categories.

-And the code structure should be like this:
+The code structure should look like this:

 <p>Twitter follow button:</p>